This post introduces a recently released contemporary romantic suspense novel Saving La Familia by Donna Del Oro. An enjoyable read.

 About the Book

-FTC disclosure: I received an advance review copy of this book as part of this blog tour.
+FTC disclosure: I received an ARC of this book.
 This has not affected the content of my review.

 About the Author

 Donna Del Oro lives in Northern California with her husband and three cats.
 She taught high school and community college English classes for 30+ years and is now happily retired.
 When not doing research, writing novels, or reading voraciously, she travels and sings with the medal winning Sacramento Valley Chorus.

 Donna is a member of Capitol Crimes, the Sacramento chapter of Sisters in Crime in addition to the Valleyrose chapter of the RWA.
 She has judged RITA entries and does developmental editing on the side.
 Two of her novels, Operation Familia and Born To Sing, have won national and international awards.